emily-longman/Nucella_can_Pop_Genomics/README.md

 ## File Structure

-The files in this project are organized in the following structure:
+The files in this project are organized in the following structure.
+All subsequent directories will be produced therein.
  - data/
      - raw/
      - processed/